IbrahimYildirim/FlickrFeed/README.md

 ### 3rd Party Libraries used
-3rd party dependencies used in app.
+Theese 3rd party dependencies were used in app.
 Remember to Pod Install before running project.

 * Alamofire
   * Used for networking